 Sun and Earth has one goal: to make cleaners as effective as chemical-based brands, naturally.
 They’ve been doing just that since 1988—making them one of the most trusted green brands on the market.
 Their light citrus laundry detergent scored an A for the EWG’s ranking system, so you know it’s free of harsh chemicals and dyes, hypoallergenic, and gentle on the planet.

 4. Planet Ultra

-Planet Ultra’s laundry detergents got a range of rankings all the way down to F; but two—free and clear, and powdered hypo-allergenic—get an A.
+Planet Ultra’s laundry detergents got a range of rankings all the way down to F; but two—Free & Clear, and Delicate Laundry Wash—get an A.

 Cost: $33.38 (26 cents/load)

 5. Molly’s Suds

 Lion Bear Naked Soap Co.'s laundry soap powder as well as its Castile soap both enjoy A-ratings by the EWG.
 The company is certainly thorough in its environmental commitments, as the packaging is all biodegradable, including the laundry scoops.
 Just watch the price point, as it’s going to cost you almost a buck per load.

 Dr. Bronner’s has been a household name for environmentalists since the ‘60s, but arose way back in 1948.
 Calling this a trusted brand is an understatement.
 Dr. Bronner’s 18-in-1 soaps are so universal, seven of them got top ratings by the EWG for use as laundry detergents.
 One of my favorite things about Dr. Bronner’s is how they can be used for anything.
 Out of toothpaste?
 Dish soap?
 House cleaner?
 These guys have got you covered—and they’re a great way to cut down on all the packaging that comes with having separate containers for separate tasks.